Get the worry-free services and expert support you need to form an S Corp in Connecticut today.

 Electing S Corp status means some extra paperwork and expenses during formation and maintenance.
 You’ll need to continue to meet the tight tax qualification obligations and stock ownership restrictions to maintain your S Corp status.
 Because the IRS has such tight rules, the IRS may have closer scrutiny over your tax returns, and you’ll have less flexibility in allocating income and loss.

 The IRS classifies business corporations by default rules unless you elect a different status using Form 2553.
 By default, corporations (known as “C Corps”) are subject to “double taxation.”
-C Corps pay corporate income taxes and then shareholders must pay income taxes on their distributions from corporate income.
+C Corps pay corporate income taxes and then shareholders must pay a personal income tax on their distributions from corporate income.

 S Corporations are basically small business corporations that have limited corporation shareholders but aren’t subject to corporate double taxation.